f5devcentral/f5-distributed-cloud-labs-101/application/docs/state4/createREsite.rst

     |recs-container|

 #.
-Enter the following variables in the *Deploy Options* section
+Enter the following variables in the *Deploy Options* section.

     =============================== =====
     Variable                        Value